Boskovice: Sights

 The Boskovice Château was originally a Dominican monastery, rebuilt in 1819–1826 into an Empire style residence.
 It is surrounded by an English park.
 The château complex includes a large Neoclassical greenhouse from 1826–1829, a unique building of its type, and a neo-Gothic riding hall.

 The nearby manor residence was built in 1729–1733 as the seat of the Dietrichstein family.
 It served its purpose until the family had the château built.
 After 1826, it served as an administrative building of the manor.
-Today this simple Baroque building houses the Boskovice Region Museum.
+Today this simple Baroque building houses the Museum of the Boskovice Region.
 Next to the manor residence is the original manor house.
 It was built in the 17th century as a complex of farm buildings.

 The Church of Saint James the Great on the town square is from 1346.
 It was rebuilt in 1493–1527 and repaired many times, however, several parts of the original structure are preserved.
 The second landmark of the square is the town hall.
 Its current form is from the late Renaissance reconstruction in 1567.
 It has a 41.5 m high tower.